 Social Media: Have a consistent cadence and frequency with social media posts.
 It doesn’t have to be every day.
 But, a couple of social media posts per week will keep your church on the minds of your audience.
 Not to mention, putting out frequent and valuable content on social media will increase the likelihood of folks sharing it, which will put you in front of people you would have otherwise never encountered.

 Email: Depending on how you use email at your church, consistency will take on different meanings.
 If you send out weekly updates or a regular newsletter/announcement email, it’s important to be consistent when those emails go out.
-Folks will be looking for it, expecting it.
-Also, being consistent with something simple like email signals to your people that you care, and you are consistent in other, more important, areas of the ministry.
+Folks will soon be looking forward and expecting them.

-Lastly, keep it short and sweet.
-You don’t have to tell your audience everything all at once.
+Finally, keep it short and sweet.
+You don’t have to tell your audience everything at once.
 If you have several items to announce, prioritize them and maybe save some for next week.
-For the items you do discuss, keep your words few, meaningful, and conversational.
+For the items you do discuss, keep your words concise, meaningful, and conversational.

 Website: Does your church’s website look and sound like your church?
 That is, when you interact with your website, put yourself in the shoes of a visitor who’s unfamiliar with your church.
 Would that first-time visitor be able to get an idea of what your church is like from looking at your website?

-Also, perhaps most importantly about your church’s website, is that it’s easy to navigate and you’re providing the information people are really looking for.
+Also, perhaps most importantly about your church’s website, is that it’s easy to navigate and you’re providing the information people are really looking for – like service times and campus locations.

-Pushpay and Church Community Builder exist to help churches better engage with their members, become more efficient at making disciples, and ultimately more effective at fulfilling the Great Commission.
+Pushpay exists to help churches better engage with their members, become more efficient at making disciples, and ultimately more effective at fulfilling the Great Commission.
 We do that best by combining church management software, a digital giving platform, and a church app together for a seamless and connected experience.
 We call it ChurchStaq.
 Schedule a chat with one of our software experts to see how ChurchStaq can help your church.